 8. Progress in the development of this guidance document was facilitated by assistance from the European Commission Directorate-General for Environment and from the International Nitrogen Management System (INMS).
 INMS provides global and regional scientific support for international nitrogen policy development, practice and awareness-raising, with financial support through the United Nations Environment Programme (UNEP) and the Global Environment Facility (GEF), while building partnerships, including through the International Nitrogen Initiative and the Global Partnership on Nutrient Management.

 9. The present guidance document simultaneously provides a contribution to the developing activity of the Inter-convention Nitrogen Coordination Mechanism (INCOM), currently being established through the Nitrogen Working Group under the auspices of the UNEP Committee of Permanent Representatives.
-This forms a central part of the Road map for Action on Sustainable Nitrogen Management 2020–2022 (UNEP, 2019a and 2019b) in implementing United Nations Environment Assembly resolution 4/14 on sustainable nitrogen management (see UNEP/EA.4/Res.14).
+This forms a central part of the Road map for Action on Sustainable Nitrogen Management 2020–2022 (UNEP 2019a, 2019b) in implementing United Nations Environment Assembly resolution 4/14 on sustainable nitrogen management (see UNEP/EA.4/Res.14).

 10. The financial support from UNEP/GEF and the European Commission, together with the Global Challenges Research Fund South Asian Nitrogen Hub – a regional contribution to INMS – has allowed the work to be developed through two dedicated workshops (Brussels, 11–12 October 2016 and 30 September–1 October 2019), including contributions from Eastern Europe, the Caucasus and Central Asia.